SaiAshish9/competitive-programming/geeks-for-geeks/stuff/NaiveVsGreedyVsBruteForce.md

 ```
 Naive algorithm
 An algorithm built by naive method (ie naive algorithm) is intended to provide a basic result to a problem.
 The naive algorithm makes no preparatory calculation and uses only the basic data of the problem.
-Take for example a problem of the knappack.
+Take for example a problem of the knapsack.
 The naive algorithm would be to first take objects of the smallest size until no longer able to put a new object in the bag.

 For i from 1 to n
     if w [i] + w_conso ≤ W then